derceg/explorerplusplus/BUILDING.md

 - Windows 10 SDK (most recent version recommended)
 - (Optional) To build for ARM64, the following Visual Studio components should be installed:
     - MSVC v143 - VS 2022 C++ ARM64 build tools (Latest)
-- (Optional) To build with Clang (using the experimental Debug-LLVM solution configuration), the following Visual Studio components should be installed:
+- (Optional) To build with Clang (using the Debug-Clang solution configuration), the following Visual Studio components should be installed:
     - C++ Clang tools for Windows
 - (Optional) To build the installer, WiX 3.11 and the relevant Visual Studio extension should be installed.
 Download links for both of those items can be found on the [WiX website](https://wixtoolset.org/docs/wix3/).